filmil/vivado-docker/README.md

 * The correct operation of this repo relies on downloading a missing Vivado archive, which makes it very hard to test.

+# Why?

+I am a fan of repeatable, hermetic, and self-maintaining dev environments.
+While Docker itself isn't any of the above by default, the containers you build kind of are.
+This allows me to build a dev environment that I know is identical across possible multiple installations.

+If you don't care about that, and I know that not everyone does and that you aren't required to care, you might as well install Vivado the usual way.

 # Prior art

 This repo was not built in a vacuum.
 I consulted a number of resources out